Key in a search term below to search our website.

 Jerry Herman is Senior Curator of Vertebrates and specialises in mammals.

 Dr Herman first studied botany at the University of Edinburgh and has a PhD in biology from the University of York.
-He spent a year working in the palaeontology section of the Hunterian Museum, University of Glasgow, but joined the mammal section at National Museums Scotland in 1984 and has been here ever since.
+He spent a year working in the palaeontology section of the Hunterian Museum, University of Glasgow, but joined National Museums Scotland in 1984 and has been here ever since.

-His research is focused on mammals found in the British Isles, mainland Europe, Turkey and the Near East and he works with collaborators in many countries, including France, Poland, Turkey and the US.
-He is also an editor of the Mammal Research journal.
+His research is focused on mammals found in the British Isles, mainland Europe, Türkiye and the Near East and he works with collaborators in many countries, including France, Poland, Türkiye and the US.

 Ongoing projects include: